Dmarcano/ray_tracing/README.md

-# Ray Tracing using Rust.
+# Ray Tracing Using Rust.

 This is a simple ray tracer built using Rust.
 This is more or less a very faithfull recreation of [the ray tracing in a weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) online tutorial and functions as a fun way to experiment a bit more with Rust's features.